craigmcdonald/fxdemo/README.md

 ## Set-up

-Call the `config` method on `Frgnt::Store` to set the initial config details:
+Call the `.config` method on `Frgnt::Store` to set the initial config details:
 ```
 Frgnt::Store.config do |secret|
  set_store :redis, secret